 GHGs: Use of a combined cycle turbine using low-carbon fuel, and implementing operational energy efficiency measures

-Notably, the BACT determinations for NOx did not incorporate the most stringent and feasible control option.
-The most stringent control option, SCR, was eliminated in the analysis based on cost-effectiveness.
+Notably, a cost effectiveness evaluation of SCR was not conducted given the Project applicant is voluntarily accepting to install DLN plus SCR.

 The installation of a catalyst bed to control CO emissions achieves the most stringent level of control for this pollutant.